-Insulating your basement consists of three areas – the walls, the basement ceiling, and the rim joist.
-Whether you’re transforming your basement into a rec room or an extra bedroom, creating an air seal will make the space more comfortable, quieter, and save you money on monthly energy bills.
+Insulating your basement consists of a combination of three areas – the basement walls, the basement ceiling, and the rim joist.
+Whether you’re transforming your basement into a rec room or an extra bedroom, creating an air seal will make the space more comfortable and quieter while saving you money on monthly energy bills.

-RetroFoam of Michigan has more than 15 years of experience insulating homes across the lower peninsula and the greater Toledo area with spray and injection foam insulation.
+RetroFoam of Michigan has more than 20 years of experience insulating homes across the lower peninsula and the greater Toledo area with spray and injection foam insulation.
 We know using spray foam insulation is the best way to create the air seal you need for your basement.

 How Much Does it Cost to Insulate a Basement with Spray Foam?

 The size of the basement and what areas are to be insulated is the top factor when determining the cost to insulate the space.

-Another factor in determining cost is the material used in the installation process.
+Another factor in determining the cost is the material used in the installation process.
 In most cases, spray foam insulation will be used in the basement walls unless the drywall has already been put up.
-While not as common, in that case injection foam would be used instead.
+While not as common, in that case, injection foam would be used instead.

-The reason for this recommendation is that some contractors believe that because closed cell spray foam is an absolute vapor barrier, doesn’t let moisture move through it, and is resistant to bulk water.
+The reason for this recommendation is that some contractors believe that because closed cell spray foam is an absolute vapor barrier, it doesn’t let moisture move through it, and is resistant to bulk water.
 This is true, but it can also hide these leaks, which can cause other issues, including structural damage and mold.

-In Michigan’s climate zone, we can be more prone to moisture issues and that’s why contractors will suggest closed cell spray foam.
+In Michigan’s climate zone, we can be more prone to moisture issues, and that’s why contractors will suggest closed cell spray foam.
 An experienced contractor won’t recommend closed cell spray foam to fix any moisture problems in the basement.
-It’s better to address that problem than to put a layer of closed cell foam on top it in hopes of fixing it.
+It’s better to address that problem than put a layer of closed cell foam on top of it in hopes of fixing it.

-Most homeowners are unaware that open cell spray foam insulation won’t absorb water, so if the basement leaks it will show the homeowner where the leak is so it can be fixed before causing further damage.
-Because of this and open cell foam’s superior sound dampening abilities, more and more homeowners are choosing open cell spray foam to insulate their basement.
+Most homeowners are unaware that open cell spray foam insulation won’t absorb and retain water, so if the basement leaks, it will show the homeowner where the leak is so it can be fixed before causing further damage.
+Because of this and open cell foam’s superior sound-dampening abilities, more and more homeowners choose open cell spray foam to insulate their basements.